 Merieke's research focuses on buyer-supplier relationship dynamics.
 She is particularly interested in cooperation between organizations to enhance innovation; the role of digital tools in supply chain management; and advantages and disadvantages of trust in supply chains.

 Merieke lived in Japan for several years, where she did extensive on-site research in the automotive industry.
 She retains her automotive focus, but applies this experience to other topics such as the role of medical device suppliers in providing complex care.

 Merieke’s teaching topics include Operations Management, Supply Chain Management, Lean, and Six Sigma.
 At RSM she teaches, amongst others, the core course Operations Management in the fulltime MBA.
 Merieke received the 2014-2016 PMB Best Teacher Award.

-Merieke obtained her PhD in Operations Management from the University of Cambridge, Judge Business School, and is a member of Queens’ College Cambridge, where Desiderius Erasmus studied between 1510 and 1515.
+Merieke obtained her PhD in Operations Management from the University of Cambridge, Judge Business School, and is a member of Queens' College where Desiderius Erasmus studied between 1510 and 1515.

 M. Stevens, J.P.
 MacDuffie & S. Helper (2015).
 Reorienting and recalibrating inter-organizational relationships: Strategies for achieving Optimal Trust.
 Organization Studies, 36 (9), 1237-1264. doi: 10.1177/0170840615585337